fairyfar/gdb_sigwait/README.md

 # 5. Notes

-This project uses the MIT license.
+This project is released under the MIT license.

 Scripted by FairyFar. [www.200yi.com](http://www.200yi.com)